-To conjure up the sensation of that breeze, we dream of autumn colour.
+To conjure up the sensation of that breeze, we dream of autumn color.

-In The Olenick House gardens, seasonal colour is planned for, the season before.
-Seeds are chosen, late-season perennials are coming into full form and while enjoying fruits of our summer planning labour, we dream of autumn golds, burgundies and fading greens.
+In The Olenick House gardens, autumn color is planned for, the season before.
+Seeds are chosen, late-season perennials are coming into full form and while enjoying fruits of our summer planning labor, we dream of autumn golds, burgundies and fading greens.

 Images of traditional favourites are the first to waft through the mind’s eye.
 Fields of sunflowers, gently swaying to the rhythm of the dance between solstice and equinox, elegant banks of chrysanthemums blooming in every colour found in a rising and setting sun and of course, pops of happy yellow and orange marigolds, giving every effort to prolong the waning light.

 Autumn is our last opportunity to enjoy nature and the outdoors before there isn’t a speck of green in sight for 6 long months.
 We often dine outside on the terrace, giving Darren the opportunity to inspect his beloved berry bushes and pull any weeds that might be obscuring their brilliance.

 Time is spent in the swing with a good book and a cup of tea.
 I often find that bird song and the breeze through the trees are the perfect background soundtrack to flipping through my latest gardening, cooking or design periodical.

 Propagation is also a popular activity in our home at this time, in addition to collecting seeds from our lavender border, we also take cuttings which can then be rooted with a dot of rooting hormone.
 I prefer to use something more organic for this purpose though.